manuelbl/SwissQRBill.NET/README.md

 These examples also support adding a QR bill to an existing PDF document.

-## Examples
+## Code examples

-This library comes with multiple examples:
+This library comes with multiple code examples:

 - [Basic](Examples/Basic): A basic example showing how to generate a QR bill.